Quick-Reference Checklist

 Understanding Works Made for Hire

-Church employees often create written or musical works on the job.
+Church pastors and employees often create written or musical works and other content on the job.
 But they may not realize they don’t automatically own the copyright.

 Under the U.S. Copyright Act: